Games Genie

 Do all split-screen Switch games work in handheld mode?

-No. Some games restrict split-screen to docked or tabletop modes because the handheld screen is too small for multiple views.
-Always check whether local co-op is supported in your preferred mode before buying.
+No. Some titles restrict split-screen to docked or tabletop modes because the handheld screen is too small for multiple views.
+Unravel Two locks co-op out of handheld entirely.
+Always check before buying if handheld play matters to you.

 Which split-screen co-op Switch games are best for families with younger players?